The Pride of the Talpurs of Mirpur Khas

-Sher-i-Sindh Mir Sher Muhammad Khan Talpur was not only popular in his own country for his extraordinary competence, honesty, chivalry, hospitality and for helping poor but was also very popular and influential abroad.
+Sher-i-Sindh Mir Sher Muhammad Khan Talpur was not only popular in his own country for his extraordinary competence, honesty, chivalry, hospitality and for helping poor but was also immensely popular and influential abroad.

 Inviting Dombkis to attack English

-Surprise attacks of Balochs resulted in capturing of 20,000 camels of the English Army, all loaded with goods, writes Mir Muhammad Bukhsh Khan Talpur quoting Molai Sheedai.
+Surprise attacks of Balochis resulted in capturing of 20,000 camels of the English Army, all loaded with goods, writes Mir Muhammad Bukhsh Khan Talpur quoting Molai Sheedai.

 Relations with Sikhs

 Maharaja Ranjeet Singh, the ruler of Punjab had established warm relations with Mir Ali Murad Khan Talpur [Mankani], the illustrious father of Mir Sher Muhammad Khan.
 Mir Sher Muhammad Khan Talpur nurtured these friendly relations with Ranjit Singh for promoting the cause of combating their common enemy, the English invaders.
-Anxiety of English officers is reflected in a report appearing in July 21, 1839 issue of the ‘Political Proceedings’.
-Special instructions were issued by the English high-ups to “keep eye on developing relations of Mirpurkhas and Lahore Darbars”.
+The anxiety of English officers is reflected in a report appearing in the July 21, 1839 issue of the ‘Political Proceedings’.
+Special instructions were issued by the English high-ups to “keep eye on developing relations of Mirpurkhas and Lahore Durbars”.

 Difference with Mir Naseer Khan Shahdadani